26 Secrets Your Pet Store Won’t Tell You (But You Should Know)

 Rats are friendly

 Please don’t look at the rats with disgust.
 They have great attitudes, love interaction, and really bond with their owners.
 They’re one of the best small pets we carry.
-Before you buy that pet, make sure you know which pet combinations will never get along.
+Rats are one of the best low-maintenance pets you can buy.

 We sometimes work with unethical dealers